Account structure

 RepositoriesLink copied!

 Content and slot types are registered with hubs and enabled on repositories.
 So you can choose which types of content can be created in each repository, or just choose to limit the number of content types that are available.
+See Enabling a content type on a repository.

-When granting user permissions for repositories, typically you will want users who are creating content to be able to do so in one or more repositories, but the users who publish, to only be able to view the content.
+When setting user permissions for repositories, typically you will want users who are creating content to be able to do so in one or more repositories, but the users who publish, to only be able to view the content.

 Here are scenarios that help to explain the use cases for single versus multiple hubs.
 For each use case we'll show the way that hubs and repositories are organized and how this affects the role of authors, publishers and developers.